strimzi/proposals/016-kafka-connect-build.md

 * OpenShift Builds will be used on OKD / OpenShift

 Kaniko is a daemon-less container builder which does not require any special privileges and runs in user-space.
+Kaniko is just a container to which we pass the generated `Dockerfile` and let it build the container and push it to the registry.
+It does not require any special installation - neither from the user nor from Strimzi it self.
+We just use the container.

 OpenShift Builds are part of the OKD / OpenShift Kubernetes platform and also do not require any special privileges.
 So it should work for most users across wide variate of environments.